blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 			- This is closer to the idea of "Brain in a Vat", except without a physical Brain or Vat.
 			- I guess I'll fix this idea by adding nuances between monism and dualism in their relevant pages
 	- **Foundational Texts**
+		- Saankhya Soothras by Kapila Maharshi (lost)
-		- Saankhya Karika by Eeshvara Krishna (4th-5th Century BC)
+		- Saankhya Karika by Eeshvara Krishna (4th-5th Century CE)
-		- Saankhya Soothras by Kapila Maharshi
-			- Debated, scholars date this to 9th-13th Century AD
 	- **Metaphysics**
 		- **Purusa** is not actually a part of **Prakriti**
 		- Purusa misidentifies itself as being a part of Prakriti as a **Jiva**